 See the common thread here?
 Celebration, alcohol consumption and high traffic.

 Any time you get a combination like that, be sure to take extra precaution and heighten your defensive driving senses.
-If you find yourself in trouble on one of these days or any other day of the year, the legal experts at Mann, Wyatt & Tanksley can help – on your side and dedicated to getting you back on track.
+If you find yourself in trouble on one of these days or any other day of the year, the legal experts at Mann Wyatt Tanksley Injury Attorneys can help – on your side and dedicated to getting you back on track.